harshathlova08/THE-FINANCIAL-FLOW-INTELLIGENCE---STUDENT-FINANCE-INSIGHTS/README.md

 - 📅 **Calendar Heat Map**
   Shows the frequency and intensity of financial transactions across weekdays and months.

-- 🧭 **Pending Behavior Matrix – Weekdays vs Importance**
+- 🧭 **Spending Behavior Matrix – Weekdays vs Importance**
   A bubble matrix mapping spending behavior against importance across different days of the week.

 - 🌳 **Investment Universe**
-  Tree map visualization of various investment types and their proportions in total investment.
+  Bubble chart visualization of various investment types and their proportions in total investment.

 - 📋 **Transaction Analysis Table**
   A fully dynamic table for transaction-level data exploration, filtering, and insights.